When does the course start? July 9th, 2018

 Do I have to enroll to take the course?
 Yes, you need to enroll in order to access any of the course materials.
 Once you enroll you can access the first unit for free; to access the rest of the units a tuition fee of $50 is requested.

 Can I pay to take the full course at any time?
-Tuition is only accepted up to a month before the course end date.
+Tuition is only accepted one month after the course starts.
 This is to make sure you have enough time to complete the course and reach the end unit at the same time as the other students.

 How much time does the course require?
 To complete the course in the given 11-week period, you